 - Depression or anhedonia: People who take too many sedatives like Tranxene can experience consistent low moods, likely due to changes in brain chemistry and structure.

 - Return of anxiety or insomnia: Sometimes, benzodiazepines like Tranxene can excite the neurons, which is called paradoxical excitement.
 This can lead to a return of anxiety, panic attacks, insomnia, irritability, hyperactivity, aggression, nightmares, hallucinations, and even seizures.

-The primary effects of Tranxene are changes to the brain, but body systems can be negatively impacted by these medications too.
-Here are a few complications that can occur when taking large doses of Tranxene or abusing Tranxene for a long time:
+The primary effects of Tranxene are changes to the brain, but multiple body systems can be negatively impacted by Tranxene medication too.
+Here are a few short- and long-term Tranxene side effects and risks:

 - Abdominal problems: Some of the early side effects of Tranxene, and other benzodiazepines, are digestive problems.
 Abdominal cramping can occur, as well as nausea or vomiting.
 People who struggle with Tranxene addiction can experience diarrhea.
-When a person abuses Tranxene for a long period of time, abdominal problems can become a more chronic issue, such as irritable bowel syndrome, diverticulitis, or hiatus hernia.
+When a person uses Tranxene for a long period of time, abdominal problems can become a more chronic issue, such as irritable bowel syndrome (IBS), diverticulitis, or hiatus hernia.